RhiH/studio_gallery/README.md

 ## Future Goals

 There are various improvements I would like to undertake in future.
+Unfortunately due to time constraints a number of ideas I wished to undertake did not come to fruition.
+There is code in the artists folder for example ready for future development.
+This was originally intended to be part of the project but it was decided to have the site working rather than spending time on additional functionality.

+Other future goals include:
-Uploading more work by more artists.
-The option to search by a particular colour or theme, creating a profile page for each artist are some of the ideas I have for the site's future.
+      - Uploading more work by more artists.
+      - The option to search by a particular colour or theme.
+      - Creating a profile page for each artist.

 ## Technology Used

-HTML
-CSS
-Javascript
-Python
+-HTML
+-CSS
+-Javascript
+-Python

 # Deployment